 Every 3 years or 60,000 miles

-Includes changing spark plugs, wires, and boots depending on vehicle.
+Includes changing spark plugs, wires, and/or ignition coil boots depending on your vehicle.

 Transfer Case Fluid Exchange